ArbitrumFoundation/docs/docs/partials/_constitution-content-partial.md

 <ol>
     <li><strong>Phase 1: Temperature Check (1 week) (Optional but Recommended):</strong> The AIP is suggested on the <a href='https://forum.arbitrum.foundation/'>public forum</a> and discussed/debated for <strong>1 week</strong>.
 The AIP should be accompanied by a <a href="https://snapshot.org/#/arbitrumfoundation.eth">Snapshot</a> poll or other method as determined pursuant to the governance process, which can only be submitted by an address that can vote at least 0.01% of the Votable Tokens.
 The Snapshot poll also runs for 1 week, and is decided by a simple majority with no required participation threshold.
 An AIP that fails the temperature check should not be submitted for a vote.
 If an AIP fails the temperature check, or has not undergone a temperature check, as a matter of good governance practice, it is recommended that voters strongly consider voting to reject it.</li>
     <li>
         <p><strong>Phase 2: Formal AIP and call for voting (3 days):</strong> The AIP is submitted via governance contracts on Arbitrum One, with a user interface available on <a href='https://tally.xyz/gov/arbitrum'>Tally</a>.
-The AIP proposer is required to have an address that is delegated at least 5,000,000 Votable Tokens.</p>
+The AIP proposer is required to have an address that is delegated at least 1,000,000 Votable Tokens.</p>
         <p>After 3 days, a voter distribution snapshot will be taken and the voting period will begin; this gives interested parties time to discuss the AIP and gather votes before the voter distribution snapshot is taken.</p>
         <p>Each AIP must be labeled as Constitutional or non-Constitutional.</p>
         <p>A Constitutional AIP is one that:</p>
         <ul>
-            <li><strong>Process</strong>: Modifies the text or procedures of this Constitution or AIP-1</li>
+            <li><strong>Process</strong>: Modifies the text or procedures of this Constitution and, so long as The Arbitrum Foundation exists, the Amended & Restated Memorandum and Articles of Association and the Amended & Restated Bylaws of The Arbitrum Foundation</li>
             <li><strong>Software update</strong>: Installs or modifies software on any chain</li>
             <li><strong>Core</strong>: Takes any action that requires &quot;chain owner&quot; permission on any chain</li>
             <li><strong>New Chain Approval</strong>: Authorizes a new chain as approved by the ArbitrumDAO.
 This includes authorizing both Governed Chains and Non-Governed Chains</li>